P1otrulla/CraftingLib/README.md

 ## 🛠 Contributing and issue

-If you found problem with this lib feel free to [contribute](https://github.com/P1otrulla/CraftingLib/pulls) or open [issue](https://github.com/P1otrulla/CraftingLib/issues).
+If you found a problem with this lib feel free to [contribute](https://github.com/P1otrulla/CraftingLib/pulls) or open [issue](https://github.com/P1otrulla/CraftingLib/issues).